 What living like this does to you is not only exhaust your body, it hardens your heart.
-Even if you began with the best intentions — to do a good job for your family, your employer, your clients, and your community — when there is no time to breathe, you start to emotionally shut down.
+Even if you began with the best intentions — to do a good job for your family, your clients, and your community — when there is no time to breathe, you start to emotionally shut down.
 In addition to chronic illnesses caused by the physical strain, you develop a short temper, selfish attitude, and a world view that ends at the tip of your nose.

 Selfish, you say?
 Me?
 When I spend so much time doing things for others?
 But the question to ask yourself is, are they the right things?

 Are you a real companion to your children or their grumpy chauffeur?
 Are you a true partner to your spouse or an exhausted cook?
-Are you really doing your best for your boss or your clients, or are you stretched so thin that your work is often barely adequate?
+Are you really doing your best for your clients, or are you stretched so thin that your work is often barely adequate?
 How many of the activities in which you are engaged are really the best use of you?
 And how can you know if you never have the energy to look beyond the next five minutes?

 If you’re not happy with the answers these questions provoke, maybe it’s time to wake up from Groundhog Day.
 In the movie, Bill Murray’s character Phil finally wakes up to a new day when he starts making different choices.
 At first, Phil spends all his time trying to “get it right.”
 He does the same things over and over, hoping that somehow he can produce different results.
 (Sound familiar?)
 When despite his efforts, he remains stuck in the same endlessly repeating day, he becomes depressed and attempts suicide.
 But there is no escape; he simply wakes up right back where he started.